Désirée Le Beau: Career and research

 After earning her Ph.D., Le Beau started her career as a researcher at the Austro-American Rubber Works in Vienna.
 She was also a consultant for the Société de Progrès Technique in Paris.
 In 1936, she moved to the Dewey and Alma Chemical Company in Massachusetts, where she stayed until her 1940 move to MIT as a research associate.
-Le Beau stayed at MIT until 1945, then moved to Illinois to work in rubber reclaiming, where she stayed until 1950.
-In 1950, she moved to Pennsylvania and became the Currie lecturer at Pennsylvania State College.
+Le Beau stayed at MIT until 1945, then moved to the St. Louis, MO area to become Director of Research the Midwest Rubber Reclaiming Company in East St. Louis, Illinois.
+At the time, Midwest Rubber Reclaiming was the largest rubber reclaiming company in the world.
+As director of research, Le Beau developed materials from scrap rubber, mostly old tires, to use in new products and applications.
+She was awarded 5 U.S. patents from 1947 to 1965 involving improvements in processing for recycled synthetic rubber, all of which were patented in multiple countries.
+In 1958, she developed a rubber tie pad for American railroads that was patented in 1963.